-Dispatches Against Displacement is the national publication for the UFAD.
+Dispatches Against Displacement is the former national publication for the UFAD.
 We seek to make exposures on a local and a national level to help clarify different questions and issues in the movement against gentrification in order to help strengthen the movement as a whole.

 Articles in this issue: